JanKazimir/JanKazimir.github.io/resources/# JKZMR my notes.md

 - the title of the site text should allign with the beginning of the welcome and of the rest.

-- why are my blog posts not going further right?
+- why is the box of my blog posts not going further right?